SpencerWBarnes/QA-Assignment/Docs/Design.md

 ---
 **double getWeight()**
-Get weight in poounds from the user.
+Get weight in pounds from the user.
 Error handling will ensure feasiable values are entered.
 - Provided weight value may be double and must be: x > 0

 ---